-Content and frequency of management information reports
+F. Content and frequency of management information reports

-- Management information reports will be prepared each quarter by the Principal Accountant and will be presented to the S151 Officer. - These reports will contain the following information: - - Information on investment in Bonds, Certificates of Deposits and Treasury Bills. - ➤ Details of in-house investments, including interest to date, benchmark rate and rate achieved, and forecast of interest for the remainder of the year. - Details of fees payable. - > Forecast of surplus/deficit for the financial year against budget. - Narrative highlighting any areas of concern or areas of note.
+- Management information reports will be prepared each quarter by the Finance Specialist and will be presented to the S151 Officer. - These reports will contain the following information: - - Summary cash flow forecasts - Information on investment in Bonds, Certificates of Deposits and Treasury Bills. - Details of in-house investments, including interest to date, benchmark rate and rate achieved, and forecast of interest for the remainder of the year. - Details of fees payable. - Current and forecast borrowing requirement, analysed between internal and external borrowing - Forecast of surplus/deficit for the financial year against treasury budgets (interest costs and income). - Narrative highlighting performance, opportunities, risks and any areas of concern or areas of note.